dask/dask-ml/docs/source/hyper-parameter-search.rst

 Memory constrained, but not compute constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This case happens when the data is large but there aren't many hyperparameters to search over.
+This case happens when the data doesn't fit in memory but there aren't many hyperparameters to search over.
 The data doesn't fit in memory, so it makes sense to call ``partial_fit`` on each chunk of a Dask Array/Dataframe.
 These estimators do that, possibly with some configuration:

 .. autosummary::
    dask_ml.model_selection.IncrementalSearchCV
    dask_ml.model_selection.RandomizedSearchCV
    dask_ml.model_selection.GridSearchCV

-More detail on these estimators is in ":ref:`hyperparameter.incremental`".

-These estimators call ``partial_fit`` on each chunk of the data.
 A requirement for :class:`~dask_ml.model_selection.GridSearchCV` and :class:`~dask_ml.model_selection.RandomizedSearchCV` to call ``partial_fit`` on each chunk is that the model passed has to be wrapped with :class:`~dask_ml.wrappers.Incremental`.

+More detail on :class:`~dask_ml.model_selection.IncrementalSearchCV` is in ":ref:`hyperparameter.incremental`".

 .. _hyperparameter.cpu-nmem:

 Compute constrained, but not memory constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This case happens when the data is small (or fits on in the memory of one machine) but there are a lot of hyperparameters to search.
-We recommend use of this class:
+This case happens when the data fits on in the memory of one machine but when there are a lot of hyperparameters to search.
+The best class for this case is :class:`~dask_ml.model_selection.HyperbandSearchCV`:

 .. autosummary::
    dask_ml.model_selection.HyperbandSearchCV

-More detail on this estimators is in ":ref:`hyperparameter.adaptive`".
-Details on exactly how to use this classifier and the rule-of-thumb to determine the input parameters to Hyperband are mentioned in ":ref:`hyperparameter.hyperband-params`".
+Briefly, this estimator is easy to use and performs remarkably well (more detail is in ":ref:`hyperparameter.adaptive`").
+It's easy to use because there's a rule-of-thumb to determine the input parameters (more detail is in ":ref:`hyperparameter.hyperband-params`").

-Two other classes address "compute constrained but not memory constrained" searches.
-However, they are more difficult to use:
+Two other classes also address "compute constrained but not memory constrained" searches.
+However, the input parameters are a more difficult to configure:

 .. autosummary::
    dask_ml.model_selection.SuccessiveHalvingSearchCV